Correctional Officer

 I'm just starting my 2 year diploma for correctional studies and I think I want to become a CO.
 My biggest fear is dying in a prison from weapons or riots.
 Do you have any advice for me?
 What should I expect my first year on the job?

-Asked by A CO student over 7 years ago
+Asked by A CO student almost 8 years ago

 Your chance of dying on the job from those causes is very, very small statistically.
 You are much more likely to be seriously injured or catch some nasty disease.
 Best advice there is to keep your situational awareness dialed up and don't do anything really stupid.
 First year on the job is a learning curve.
 Ask questions, keep your eyes and ears open.
 You will find out quickly which staff are truly interesting in training and developing newbies and which are not.
 Learn from the good ones.
 Avoid or ignore the jerks as much as possible.